cloudfoundry/capi-workspace/README.md

 **Make sure you ssh in as the "pivotal" user**

+## Adding nvim plugins
+We use vimPlug to manage our plugins.
+Add the plugin to init.vim.
+Declare your plugin in the top section between plug#begin and plug#end.
+Add configuration for your plugin in the lua section between lua <<EOF and EOF.

+## Modifying general vim behavior
+Add configuration in the Standard Vim Config section of init.vim

 ## Contributing to this repo

 * [bash-it](https://github.com/Bash-it/bash-it) We use bash-it to organize and streamline our bash settings.
 This includes stuff like color schemes, aliases, shell settings, and the shell prompt formatting.
 Adding "plugins" to `custom-bash-it-plugins` will cause them to be installed in every new shell.